PathVisio/pathvisio.github.io/tutorials/multi-omics-tutorial.md

   <img width="506" src="../images/tutorials/MultiOmics1.PNG">
 </p>

-After successful importing the data (identifiers were recognized), you should some default visualization on the nodes with data.
+After successful importing the data (identifiers were recognized), you should see some default visualization on the nodes with data.

 ----